From Tokenizer Bias to Backbone Capability: A Controlled Study of LLMs for Time Series Forecasting: Experiments

 The zero-shot test results for the three models and multiple baselines are shown in Table~\ref{tab:zeroShotResults}.
 The DI-GPT performs significantly worse than all other pre-training models in zero-shot prediction.
-This indicates that without any pre-training knowledge, relying solely on the Encoder-Decoder is insufficient for effective zero-shot predictions.
-This result supports our motivation for comparing models: conducting zero-shot testing with sufficient pre-training can prevent the Encoder-Decoder from becoming adapted to the specific dataset without relying on the backbone parameter.
-The superior zero-shot prediction ability of Model A compared to DI-GPT also suggests that LLM-based models possess a certain degree of capability in modeling time series data.
-Despite having the same architecture, the three pre-training models exhibited different performance levels: Model C achieved the best results, followed by Model B, while Model A performed the worst.
+This indicates that, without any pre-training knowledge, relying solely on the Tokenizer-Detokenizer is insufficient for effective zero-shot predictions.
+This result supports our motivation for comparing models: conducting zero-shot testing with sufficient pre-training can prevent the Tokenizer-Detokenizer from becoming adapted to the specific dataset without relying on the backbone parameter.
+The superior zero-shot prediction ability of Train-TD compared to DI-GPT also suggests that LLM-based models possess a certain degree of capability in modeling time series data.
+Despite having the same architecture, the three pre-training models exhibited different performance levels: Train-BTD achieved the best results, followed by Train-B, while Train-TD performed the worst.
 The performance differences were particularly pronounced on large datasets such as Traffic and Electricity.
-These results indicate that time series prediction models based on language models are less capable compared to large time series models trained on 100 million samples.
+These results indicate that time series prediction models based on language models are less capable than large time series models trained on 100 million samples.